Using Memcached with Drupal 8.x

 - memcached

-You will need to add the Memcache module to your project.
-If you are using Composer to manage your Drupal 8 site (which we recommend), simply run:
+You need to add the Memcache module to your project.
+If you’re using Composer to manage your Drupal site (which is recommended), run:

 composer require drupal/memcache

-The example below is intended as a "most common case".
+The example below is intended as a “most common case” and has been tested with version 8.x-2.3 of the Memcache module.

-// If you named your memcached relationship something other than "cache", set that here.
+// If you named your Memcached relationship something other than "memcachedcache", set that here.

 // Comment out just this line if you need to disable it for some reason and